argiopetech/irt/README.md

 IRT
 ===

-A Haskell library similar in functionality to the CAT portions of the `catIrt` R library
+A Haskell library providing Item Response Theory functions for use in computerized adaptive testing.
+Provided functionality is similar to the CAT portions of the `catIrt` R library, though only the binary-response model is currently supported.